waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 **All of the files and folders (total 2 files and 2 folders) must be in one folder, and the folder needs to be mounted as `/storage`**

-The plugin requires pre-trained fcn model with regard to what the user is trying to train.
-The docker will provide the pre-trained models with regard to request.
+**The plugin requires a pre-trained fcn model with regard to what the user is trying to train.
+The docker will provide the pre-trained models with regard to request.**

 3) Training